rogerbinns/apsw/_sources/shell.rst.txt

 Note: Extension loading may not be enabled in the SQLite library version you are using.

-By default sqlite3_extension_init is called in the library but you can specify an alternate entry point.
+By default sqlite3_extension_init and a name derived from the filename is tried, or you can specify an alternate entry point.

 If you get an error about the extension not being found you may need to explicitly specify the directory.
 For example if it is in the current directory then use::

-  .load ./extension.so
+  .load ./extension

+:doc:`sqlite_extra <extra>` will also be searched for extensions if the file is not found.
+Use --list to see a list available in this installation.

 .. _shell-cmd-log:
 .. index::